All you need to know about color theory in UI Design

 Colors with low chroma appear washed out (think of pastel colors), on the other hand, colors with high chroma are intense (with no black, white, or gray added) and visually strong.

-Chroma values vizualized
+Chroma values visualized

 Saturation